NOTICE: We are not booking in more work at present.

 One of the great attractions of thatch is that is extremely thermally efficient – warm in winter and cool in summer.
 Unlike conventional roofing systems that trap heat and moisture vapour in attics, thatched roofs require no attic ventilation.

 A water reed thatched roof, 12 inches thick at a pitch angle of 45 degrees meets the most modern insulation standards.
+We thatch at 14 inches thick.
 The scientific term for insulating properties is “thermal conductance,” known as the U value.
 The U-value of a properly thatched roof is 0.35, which is equivalent to 4 inches of fibreglass insulation between the joists.
 Only in the last decade have building codes begun to demand this level of roof insulation.
 Yet, thatch has been providing such a “modern” value for hundreds of years.

 An added benefit is that thatch is a much more effective sound insulation than fiberglass.
 An inch of thatch will stop a microphone from picking up sounds.